-So, for instance, there were 21 blogs that were older than 1 year, but younger than 2.
+So, for instance, 21 blogs were older than 1 year but younger than 2.

 This tells me that, within the set I created, blogs younger than 2 years are more likely to have low domain authority.

-You should be careful to draw the conclusion that DA grows just by being online for a longer period.
+You should be careful to conclude that DA grows just by being online for a longer period.

 Time does seem a factor, but don’t forget that older blogs probably have more content, backlinks, etc.